 - The Leather Journal: The Leather Journal was founded in May 1987 to provide for the Leather community's hunger for news magazine that covered clubs, organizations, and events.

-- This site's Manners and Traditions section contains additional resources including various articles about the "Old Guard," the Black Rose, Greenery Press, and Wonder Woman.
+This site's Manners and Traditions section contains additional resources including various articles about the "Old Guard," the Black Rose, Greenery Press, Wonder Woman, and much more.